yerim-kim/slave2algorithm/week8/README.md

 ![ss](https://user-images.githubusercontent.com/68723268/94150888-0dadf600-febd-11ea-8815-01fd95189c34.JPG)

 So I decide to talk to Karen when I couldn't figure this out on my own.
-But I got a reply that there is a easier way to extract numbers from image in Processing.
+I got a reply that there is a easier method to extract numbers from images in Processing.
 I was like what was I doing the whole time hahaha.

 ## Theoritically thinking of the process of converting an image to numbers

-Because there is only 88 notes on the piano but there can be also 144 on music box.
+I had a lot of decision makings to do.
+Like how many notes I want for the music box to play.
+My favourite options were 0 to 88 (piano notes) and 0 to 144 (musicbox notes)
-And we need to think that each pixel contain RGB 0 - 255 and there is a lot of pixel in an one image.
+I also need to consider that each pixel contains RGB of 0 - 255 and there is a lot of pixels in an one image.
+More options to choose whether get get values of image hue, image brightness, image contrast ande much more to options to think about.
-So we need to pixelate and degrade the image quality in order to get the right amount of numbers we want from the image.
+Logically thinking there will be millions of pixels reside in an one single good quality image so I need to pixelate into mosaic form (simple hues) and degrade the image quality in order to get the right amount of numbers that I require.

 ![Captuzzze](https://user-images.githubusercontent.com/68723268/94152072-83ff2800-febe-11ea-8bb7-5fcd3db4b06e.JPG)

-And extract variable that best suit to music notes.
+And extract numbers that best suits the available music notes (whtether between 0-88 and 0-144).
 Still figuring out which method I need to use...